telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-angular-report-viewer/api-reference/commands.md

 ## Commands Usage Example

-The following example a illustrates a list of all the available commands in the viewer, and how they may be invoked:
+The following example illustrates a list of all the available commands in the viewer, and how they may be invoked:

 ````HTML
 <reporting-angular-viewer